Ma5onic/facebookbrute/README.md

 Setting it up
 ------------------------------
-** You might need to add nameserver 8.8.8.8 to /etc/resolv.conf
+""You might need to add nameserver 8.8.8.8 to /etc/resolv.conf""

 Now you need to setup the config file you need to specify the username and a wordlist.